 What is Pneumatic Control Systems Used For?

-Pneumatics makes use of pressurized air or gasses which power equipment by compressed air or compressed inert gases.
-Part of their make up is the tubing which will carry the compressed air or inert gases.
+Pneumatic systems, and pneumatic devices, make use of pressurized air or gasses which power equipment by compressed air or compressed inert gases.
+Part of their make up is the tubing which will carry the compressed gas such as air, compressed air, or inert gases.
 This is where our polyurethane tubing comes in.

 Why are our Polyurethane Tubes suitable in Pneumatic Control Systems?